pillarjs/cookies/README.md

 * `domain`: a string indicating the domain of the cookie (no default).
 * `secure`: a boolean indicating whether the cookie is only to be sent over HTTPS (`false` by default for HTTP, `true` by default for HTTPS).
 [Read more about this option below](#secure-cookies).
 * `httpOnly`: a boolean indicating whether the cookie is only to be sent over HTTP(S), and not made available to client JavaScript (`true` by default).
+* `partitioned`: a boolean indicating whether to partition the cookie in Chrome for the [CHIPS Update](https://developers.google.com/privacy-sandbox/3pcd/chips) (`false` by default).
+If this is true, Cookies from embedded sites will be partitioned and only readable from the same top level site from which it was created.
 * `priority`: a string indicating the cookie priority.
 This can be set to `'low'`, `'medium'`, or `'high'`.
 * `sameSite`: a boolean or string indicating whether the cookie is a "same site" cookie (`false` by default).
 This can be set to `'strict'`, `'lax'`, `'none'`, or `true` (which maps to `'strict'`).
 * `signed`: a boolean indicating whether the cookie is to be signed (`false` by default).
 If this is true, another cookie of the same name with the `.sig` suffix appended will also be sent, with a 27-byte url-safe base64 SHA1 value representing the hash of _cookie-name_=_cookie-value_ against the first [Keygrip](https://www.npmjs.com/package/keygrip) key.
 This signature key is used to detect tampering the next time a cookie is received.